 Along with our website redesign, we implemented many more calls to action across our site, including an automated chatbot:

-Upon implementation of the chatbot, our leads increased some fourfold.
+Upon implementation of the chatbot, the quality of our leads increased some fourfold.

 More importantly, the quality of the leads that come in from the chatbot, far surpass any leads we have had from any other source, with the exception of direct inbound calls.

-We have found that the chatbot leads include many more individuals who are closer to the bottom of the funnel in their buyer journey.
+We have found that the chatbot leads include many more individuals closer to the bottom of the funnel in their buyer journey.

 In addition, we have made sure that the chatbot call to action differs from page to page, ensuring the chatbot prompt matches the intent of the user visiting the page.